 by Lisa Tichané

 If you are an active member of the Clickin Moms photography forum, you have probably heard of it several times.
-At the very end of Lynne Rigby‘s Shooting 101 photography workshop, The Best Darn Beginner Course Ever, when she asks her students what their major AHA moment was, Back Button Focusing is often on top of the list.
+When members are asked what their major AHA moment was, Back Button Focusing is often on top of the list.
 It was definitely one of my very own major light-bulb moment when I discovered it.

 So what is back button focusing?